PRABHAV-RA2011003011010/Bank_Loan_Analysis/README.md

 ## 2.Data Preprosessing

--->Checking for null values
+-->Checking for null values,<br>
--->Checking for duplicate records.
+-->Checking for duplicate records.<br>

 ## 3.Exploratory Data Analysis (EDA)

--->Checking if the data is skewed by plotting PDA -->Checking for outliers in the skewed columns
+-->Checking if the data is skewed by plotting PDA.<br>
+-->Checking for outliers in the skewed columns.<br>

 ## 4. Data Preparation

--->Applying train_test_split on the data set.
+-->Applying train_test_split on the data set.<br>
--->Applying Label Encoder on output column.
+-->Applying Label Encoder on output column.<br>
--->Applying standardization on all the input columns since all input columns are numeric.
+-->Applying standardization on all the input columns since all input columns are numeric.<br>

 ## 5. Model Selection And Evaluation

--->Selected algorithms for model training are Logistic Regression, Decision Trees, Random Forest,Gradient Boosting,SVM,Naive Bayers.
+-->Selected algorithms for model training are Logistic Regression, Decision Trees, Random Forest,Gradient Boosting,SVM,Naive Bayers.<br>
--->All these 6 algorithms are trained on the data sets and accracy are obtained after apllying cross validation as well.
+-->All these 6 algorithms are trained on the data sets and accracy are obtained after apllying cross validation as well.<br>
--->Final accuracies of all alogorithms are:
+-->Final accuracies of all alogorithms are:<br>
-      Logistic Regression Accuracy: 0.6458131301470023
+      Logistic Regression Accuracy: 0.6458131301470023<br>
-      Decision Tree Accuracy: 0.9857120867280184
+      Decision Tree Accuracy: 0.9857120867280184<br>
-      Random Forest Accuracy: 0.9859462787654891
+      Random Forest Accuracy: 0.9859462787654891<br>
-      Gradient Boosting Accuracy: 0.9852442523996439
+      Gradient Boosting Accuracy: 0.9852442523996439<br>
-      SVM Accuracy: 0.622159734362459
+      SVM Accuracy: 0.622159734362459<br>
-      Naive Bayes Accuracy: 0.622159734362459
+      Naive Bayes Accuracy: 0.622159734362459<br>
--->The selected algorithms for hyper parameter tuning are Random Forest and Decision Tree since both gave a close and higher accuracy.
+-->The selected algorithms for hyper parameter tuning are Random Forest and Decision Tree since both gave a close and higher accuracy.<br>

 ## 6. Hyperparameter Tuning

--->Used GridSearchcv to find the correct measure of the hyper parameters such that a highest accracy is obtained.
+-->Used GridSearchcv to find the correct measure of the hyper parameters such that a highest accracy is obtained.<br>
--->After hyper parameter tuning of both random forest and decision tree accuracies obtained are:
+-->After hyper parameter tuning of both random forest and decision tree accuracies obtained are:<br>
-      Decision Tree Accuracy: 0.9871156661786238
+      Decision Tree Accuracy: 0.9871156661786238<br>
-      Random Forest Accuracy: 0.9885797950219619
+      Random Forest Accuracy: 0.9885797950219619<br>
--->Random Forest gave a higher accracy than Decision Tree, so created a new model of Random Forest with the parameters provided by Grid Search and trained it.
+-->Random Forest gave a higher accracy than Decision Tree, so created a new model of Random Forest with the parameters provided by Grid Search and trained it.<br>
--->After training and cross validation of the new model the accuracy obtained is 0.9889918747457422 (98.89%)
+-->After training and cross validation of the new model the accuracy obtained is 0.9889918747457422 (98.89%)<br>

 ## 7. Model Testing
--->Created an inference code that accepts inputs from the user and predicts whether his loan approval request will be 'Approved' or 'Rejected'.
+-->Created an inference code that accepts inputs from the user and predicts whether his loan approval request will be 'Approved' or 'Rejected'.<br>